elerch/lambda-zig/README.md

 lambda-zig: A Custom Runtime for AWS Lambda
 ===========================================

-This is a sample custom runtime built in zig (0.12).
+This is a sample custom runtime built in zig (0.13).
 Simple projects will execute in <1ms, with a cold start init time of approximately 11ms.

 Some custom build steps have been added to build.zig, which will only currently appear if compiling from a linux operating system:

-* `zig build iam`: Deploy and record a default IAM role for the lambda function
+* `zig build awslambda_iam`: Deploy and record a default IAM role for the lambda function
-* `zig build package`: Package the lambda function for upload
+* `zig build awslambda_package`: Package the lambda function for upload
-* `zig build deploy`: Deploy the lambda function
+* `zig build awslambda_deploy`: Deploy the lambda function
-* `zig build remoterun`: Run the lambda function
+* `zig build awslambda_run`: Run the lambda function

 Custom options:

 * **function-name**: set the name of the AWS Lambda function
-* **payload**: Use this to set the payload of the function when run using `zig build remoterun`
+* **payload**: Use this to set the payload of the function when run using `zig build awslambda_run`

-Additionally, a custom IAM role can be used for the function by appending ``-- --role myawesomerole`` to the `zig build deploy` command.
-This has not really been tested.
-The role name is cached in zig-out/bin/iam_role_name, so you can also just set that to the full arn of your iam role if you'd like.
+* **region**: Use this to set the region for the function deployment/run
+* **function-role**: Name of the role to use for the function.
+The system will look up the arn from this name, and create if it does not exist
+* **function-arn**: Role arn to use with the function.
+This must exist

-The AWS Lambda function is compiled as a linux ARM64 executable.
-Since the build.zig calls out to the shell for AWS operations, you will need the AWS CLI. v2.2.43 has been tested.
+The AWS Lambda function can be compiled as a linux x86_64 or linux aarch64 executable.
+The build script will set the architecture appropriately

 Caveats:

-* Unhandled invocation errors seem to be causing timeouts
-* zig build options only appear if compiling using linux, although it should be trivial to make it work on other Unix-like operating systems (e.g. macos, freebsd).
-In fact, it will likely work with just a change to the operating system check
-* There are a **ton** of TODO's in this code.
-Current state is more of a proof of concept.
-PRs are welcome!
+* Building on Windows will not yet work, as the package step still uses system commands due to the need to create a zip file, and the current lack of zip file creation capabilities in the standard library (you can read, but not write, zip files with the standard library).
+A TODO exists with more information should you wish to file a PR.
+* Caching is not yet implemented in the package or deployment steps, so the function will be deployed on every build

 A sample project using this runtime can be found at https://git.lerch.org/lobo/lambda-zig-sample